-- 1. The impact of the trees on the land is material.
+- 1. The value of the land will be impacted by the sale of carbon units.
+As carbon units are sold they may need to be repurchased at a later date to meet obligations on harvest, reducing the future income potential of the land and the value of the land may be impacted. - 2.
+The impact of the trees on the land is material.
 Return to pasture is not easily achieved because of the presence of the stumps, the status of the soil biology and the absence of any infrastructure (fences and buildings etc).
-Addressing these impacts is achievable but at a material cost. - 2.
+Addressing these impacts is achievable but at a material cost. - 3.
 Harvest of the trees is a permitted activity under the regional plan provided a similar plantation of trees is replanted on the land within 18 months of harvest.
 To harvest without this replant obligation requires a resource consent which may or may not be given in respect of some or all of the land depending upon its susceptibility to erosion, which is a factor of its geography and soil type.
-Consent for land use activities is at the discretion of the regional authority and consent conditions are subject to periodic review. - 3.
-Approximately 127 hectares of the land is classified as Pre-1990 Forest Land under the Climate Change Response Act 2002.
+Consent for land use activities is at the discretion of the regional authority and consent conditions are subject to periodic review. - 4.
+Approximately 86 hectares of the land is classified as Pre-1990 Forest Land under the Climate Change Response Act 2002.
 Change of land use from forest is allowed only after the deemed carbon emission from the removal of the trees is accounted for.
 This is achieved by surrendering acceptable carbon units representing the deemed carbon emission.
-This represents a potentially material cost in addition to the cost arising under point 1 above.
+This represents a potentially material cost in addition to the cost arising under point 2 above.